OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

 In the "Tampering and Reverse Engineering" chapter, we discussed Android's APK signature check and showed how to re-package and re-sign apps for reverse engineering purposes.
 Adding additional integrity checks to the app itself makes this process a bit more involved.
 A comprehensive protection scheme should include CRC checks on the app bytecode and native libraries as well as important data files.
-It is recommended to implement these checks both on the Java and native layer.
+These checks can be impelemented both on the Java and native layer.

 ##### Sample Implementation

-From the Android Cracking Blog <sup>[1]</sup>:
+Integrity checks usually calculate a checksum or hash over selected files.
+Files that are commonly protected include:

+- AndroidManifest.xml
+- classes.dex
+- Native libraries (*.so)

+As well as any other files containing Java bytecode.
+The following sample implementation from the Android Cracking Blog <sup>[1]</sup> calculates a CRC over classes.dex and compares is with the expected value.

 ```java
 private void crcTest() throws IOException {